Protect Welcome, Restore Hope

 Get Your Congregation Involved

 It is more important than ever for people of faith to bring a bold, prophetic voice and stand in solidarity with refugees and immigrants.
-The first 20 congregations to register an event will receive a free banner.

 Make an immediate impact by giving securely online to welcome refugees who have recently arrived, those who will arrive in the months to come, and to public witness work in solidarity with refugees and immigrants.